 The audit report is a process heavily reliant on documentation.
 Many different documents need to be shared, signed, and collected.
-Moreover, auditors are obliged to meet AML and KYC requirements.
+Moreover, auditors are obliged to meet KYC and AML requirements.
 Therefore, they need to ask for IDs at the beginning of any business relationship.

 With manual audit reports, 2% of the revenue is spent on paper, printing, and filing every year.

 When tons of administrative paperwork get in the way, precious time is easily wasted.
 Engagement letters, letters of representation, and management statements need to be shared and signed in the right order and stored securely.
-A BPA software ensures the steps of the audit-report flow are executed automatically - with utmost security and compliance.
+A business automation software ensures the steps of the audit report flow are executed automatically - with utmost security and compliance.

 In the last 3 years, 70% of auditing and accounting firms have implemented a new IT system or application.